ivan-korobkov/pdef/docs/language-guide.md

 ./users/profile.pdef
 ```

-*Contraints:*
+*Constraints:*

-- All names must start with a latin letter and contain only latin letters, digits and underscores.
+- Package and module names must start with a latin letter and contain only latin letters,
+  digits and underscores.
 - Package names must be unique.
 - Module names must be unique in a package.
 - Circular package dependencies are forbidden.